 It’s hard to imagine now, but it took Nicole Kidman a long time to prove herself as a serious actress (as opposed to merely Tom Cruise’s pretty Australian wife and sometimes co-star).
 Her Golden Globe triumph in Best Actress (Musical/Comedy) for 1995’s To Die For was a huge step toward legitimacy.
 The dark comedy let her play a fame-obsessed weather reporter who had her young lover bump off her husband, and the Globes rightly saw what a dynamic performance she gave.

 If the sight of a “we didn’t think he had this in him!”
-Adam Sandler performance coming tantalizingly close to an Oscar nomination for Uncut Gems feels like déjà vu, it’s because this all happened before, with 2002’s Punch-Drunk Love.
+Adam Sandler performance coming tantalizingly close to an Oscar nomination last year for Uncut Gems felt like déjà vu, it’s because it had all happened before, with 2002’s Punch-Drunk Love.
 Paul Thomas Anderson was even more of an Academy fave than the Safdie brothers, yet he still couldn’t get Oscar voters to buy that Happy Gilmore could actually act.
 Golden Globe voters, historically far more likely to give the benefit of the doubt to populist actors (keep reading), had no problem nominating Sandler for Best Actor.

 One of the most exciting and joyful Golden Globe wins in recent memory was when Hawkins — almost entirely unknown in the States in 2008 — won Best Actress in a Comedy for the Mike Leigh film about a preternaturally positive woman.
 It seemed like Hawkins was on the cusp of an Oscar nod, but she was elbowed out by the likes of Angelina Jolie (Changeling) and Melissa Leo (Frozen River).